gansheer/camel-dashboard-operator/README.md

 ## Openshift plugin

-This operator can work standalone and you can use the data exposed in the `App` custom resource accordingly.
+This operator can work standalone and you can use the data exposed in the `CamelApp` custom resource accordingly.
 However it has a great fit with the [Camel Openshift Console Plugin](https://github.com/camel-tooling/camel-openshift-console-plugin?tab=readme-ov-file#deployment-to-openshift), which is a visual representation of the services exposed by the operator.